 Use group-based licensing with dynamic groups

 You can use group-based licensing with any security group, which means it can be combined with Azure AD dynamic groups.
-Dynamic groups run rules against user object attributes to automatically add and remove users from groups.
+Dynamic groups run rules against user resource attributes to automatically add and remove users from groups.

 For example, you can create a dynamic group for some set of products you want to assign to users.
 Each group is populated by a rule adding users by their attributes, and each group is assigned the licenses that you want them to receive.
 You can assign the attribute on-premises and sync it with Azure AD, or you can manage the attribute directly in the cloud.

 Licenses are assigned to the user shortly after they are added to the group.
 When the attribute is changed, the user leaves the groups and the licenses are removed.

 Consider the example of an on-premises identity management solution that decides which users should have access to Microsoft web services.
 It uses extensionAttribute1 to store a string value representing the licenses the user should have.
 Azure AD Connect syncs it with Azure AD.